-Students will live in the heart of a traditional Andean community in a rural setting, providing an immersed cultural experience.
-The Hualcayán community totals around 400-500 people and is composed of bilingual Quechua/Spanish-speaking farmers growing quinoa, potatoes, beans and wheat, and raising animals such as pigs, cows, chickens and guinea pigs (called cuy).
+Students will live in the heart of a traditional Quechua community in a rural setting, providing an immersed cultural experience.
+Hualcayán is a community totaling around 500 people, composed of bilingual Quechua/Spanish-speaking farmers growing quinoa, potatoes, beans and wheat, and raising animals such as pigs, cows, chickens and guinea pigs (called cuy).
 PIARA has recently completed construction on a new project house with a large lab space, kitchen, bathrooms, showers, and several spacious sleeping quarters.
-This adobe and concrete building is a ten-minute walk from the archaeological site and will serve as our home, kitchen, classroom (with projector) and laboratory.
+This adobe and concrete building is a tenminute walk from the archaeological site and will serve as our home, kitchen, classroom (with projector) and laboratory.
 All students are required to bring their own sleeping bag and sleeping mat for the floor (accepted applicants will receive a detailed supply list).
 Hualcayán has a beautiful view of the Callejón de Huaylas valley, and has several other archaeological and natural features within a short walking distance from the village including a waterfall, and students are encouraged to explore the area during free time.
+We also have a library of archaeology books to read area during free time.
 We also have a library of archaeology books to read and reference.

-In the evenings at Hualcayán we will have a movie projector and movies to choose from.
+In the evenings at Hualcayán we will have a movie projector and some movies to choose from (but bring your own too!).
 We also have a courtyard where students and staff can socialize.
 Two telephones will be available to make and receive international calls.
 Chores will rotate and include helping our cook prepare dinner, dishwashing, boiling water, getting lunch ready for the field, bathroom duty, and sweeping.
 Students must be willing to live in close quarters with others (including Peruvian students who may not speak English), have a general attitude of cooperation, and have fun while working hard!
-Prior Spanish or Quechua language training will enrich this experience, but this is not a requirement as the course is instructed in English.
+Prior Spanish or Quechua language training will enrich this experience, but this is not a requirement.